Flamacue/flamacue.github.io/_posts/2017-03-28-My-First-Kernel-Module.md

 ```

 But how do we see what the init function did?
-It didn't print to the console because this ain't `printf` folks. `printk` is special function for the kernel that lets you specify a log level.
+It didn't print to the console because we ain't in `printf` territory no more. `printk` is special function for the kernel that lets you specify a log level.
 It prints to the kernel log message buffer.
 If we type `dmesg | tail -1` we'll have the ability to read what was just printed.

 ```